asteinarson/knemm/README.md

 $ npm i --global knemm
 ```
 Now there should be two new commands available:
- - `knemm`; This is the main command to manage schema
+ - `knemm`; This is the main command to manage schema.
- - `knedb`: This is a companion command to handle/create/drop databases
+ - `knedb`: This is a companion command to handle/create/drop databases.

 Interfaces for PostgresQL (pg), MySQL and Sqlite3 are enabled by default in the package.

 ### Via git repo